pattonsgirl/CEG2350/Labs/Lab02/README.md

 ## Part 4 - [`sudo` make me a sandwich](https://xkcd.com/149/)

+Perform the following exercise on your AWS instance

 - **Useful commands for this part: `sudo`**

 1. In the your user's `home` directory, make a file with `sudo` named `sudowho.txt`